-International applicants must also submit documentation of sufficient financial resources to complete the program and provide for living expenses while attending the Adler School.
-Once enrolled in the program, students must pay tuition and fees according to the school's payment schedule.
+International applicants must also submit documentation of sufficient financial resources to complete the program and provide for living expenses while attending Adler University.
+Once enrolled in the program, students must pay tuition and fees according to the University's payment schedule.
 Current international students will not be allowed to register for classes if they have an outstanding balance which jeopardizes the student's ability to remain in the U.S. under their F-1 student visa.

-Students that have been accepted into a degree program at the School will be issued an I-20 upon receipt of their Statement of Acceptance, the appropriate tuition deposit, and all other financial verification paperwork.
+Students who have been accepted into a degree program at the University will be issued an I-20 upon receipt of their Statement of Acceptance, the appropriate tuition deposit, and all other financial verification paperwork.
 Students should allow enough time for securing an F-1 student visa in their country for travel to the U.S. It is the student's responsibility to provide the Office of Admissions with a current foreign address and mailing address, if different, along with the intended U.S. address.
 I-20s cannot be mailed to Post Office Box numbers.

 Once students arrive on campus, they must notify the Office of Admissions of their arrival and update their U.S. address.
-This information is required by Homeland Security and student I-20s cannot be updated until we receive this information.
+This information is required by Homeland Security, and student I-20s cannot be updated until we receive this information.

-International students must have their I-20s updated each year they are in attendance at the School.
-Students must maintain full-time status each term as outlined by the school for their program.
-If the student has extenuating circumstances that require that they are enrolled less than full-time, the student must request an exception from the Office of Student Affairs.
+International students must have their I-20s updated each year they are in attendance at the University.
+Students must maintain full-time status each term as outlined by the University for their program.
+If the student has extenuating circumstances that require that they are enrolled less than full time, the student must request an exception from the Office of Student Affairs.
 If an exception is given, a letter will be issued to be used to update the student's SEVIS record and to accompany the student's I-20.

 Students should not attempt to enter the United States without their current and updated I-20.

-Although the School does not provide financial assistance for International Students in the form of financial aid or tuition reduction, students are eligible for Adler School scholarships unless otherwise noted.
+Although the University does not provide financial assistance for international students in the form of financial aid or tuition reduction, students are eligible for Adler University scholarships unless otherwise noted.

-In addition to submitting a completed application, all transcripts from outside of North America (including Mexico) must be evaluated by a transcript evaluation service, World Education Service (www.wes.org/ca) or Educational Course Evaluation (www.ece.org).
+In addition to submitting a completed application, all transcripts from outside of North America must be evaluated by a transcript evaluation service, World Education Service (wes.org/ca) or Educational Course Evaluation (ece.org).
 All official transcripts and official translations if not in English, as well as a course-by-course international credential evaluation, must be submitted.

-If you order the WES ICAP (www.wes.org/ca) course-by-course analysis, you will only be required to submit your official international credential evaluation to the Adler School as this service provides a verified copy of your official transcripts and translations to the Adler School.
-Make sure you send in all your transcripts and order the course-by-course analysis.
+If you order the WES ICAP (wes.org/ca) course-by-course analysis, you will only be required to submit your official international credential evaluation to Adler University as this service provides a verified copy of your official transcripts and translations to the University.
+Prospective students should send all transcripts and order the course-by-course analysis.